ionic-team/ionic-framework/packages/core/src/components/loading/readme.md

 boolean

 If true, the background will be translucent.
 Browser support for backdrop-filter is required for the full effect

+#### willAnimate

+boolean

+Toggles whether animation should occur or not

 ## Events